 DESIGN AND RESEARCH

-Vibeke Rider is about eg by innovative design solutions and form expression where new techniques, CNC milling of computer animated product design and glazed concrete targeted points for innovation.
+Vibeke Rytter is about eg by innovative design solutions and form expression where new techniques, laser cuttering of computer animated product design and glazed concrete building components points for innovation.

 Architectural typologies, displacement and stories

 I am preoccupied with taking pictures/photos in motion to form a flow in the images.
 Based on the drawings/photos and the insertion of fragments with different meanings, small productions and stories are created, located in the area between the object and space.
 I work from 2D drawings to 3D model representations in ceramic clay sheets that are fired twice combined with computer drawings and photos that are transferred as transfer labels and fired a third time.
 In some of the works there is work with 3D computer drawings followed by CNC machining.
-A number of computer-animated ceramic objects with computer pixelated photos are transferred with transfer labels.
+A number of computer-animated ceramic objects, It is reflected in the time we live in.